suggitpe/spring-boot-kata/README.md

 This session is aimed at teaching you the basics of Spring Boot and how we can use a few basic concepts to show how a service oriented architecture can work.
 We ask for you to work in pairs to build out the service using a test driven approach.

 Rule #1: you cannot write any production code without a failing test (think of the compiler as a test).
+Rule #2: you are not allowed to use your mouse, intellij was designed ergonomically

 ----
 # Prerequisites